-To write the detailed information to the log file, enable the parameter Debug in the configuration of the Database object.
-The log contains the information about the parameters that are set in the context of a given client process, which starts DB actions through D2000 DBManager.
+To write the detailed information to the log file, enable the parameter Debug in the configuration of Database object.
+The log contains the information about the parameters that are set in context of given client process, which starts DB actions through D2000 DBManager.

-This example shows a log after executing the action SQL_SELECT, if the parameters of process context have been already set by action DB_SET_PROCESS_PARAMS:
+This example shows a log after executing the action SQL\SELECT, if the parameters of process context have been already set by action DB\SET\PROCESS\PARAMS: